-"We want to avoid waste and preserve the earth" - a conversation with the owner of the zero-waste café "In guter Gesellschaft" in Hamburg
+"We want to avoid waste and preserve the earth" - a conversation with Alana Zubritz from the zero-waste café "In good company" in Hamburg

 „Wir wollen Müll meiden und die Erde erhalten“ – ein Gespräch mit Alana Zubritz vom Zero-Waste-Café „In guter Gesellschaft“ in Hamburg